nkasmanoff/dm2gal/dat/illustris_tng/README.md

 The steps to collecting the corresponding data types are below.

-Note that all of these scrips assume you have the path to the downloaded illustris files already saved somewhere locally.
+Note that all of these scripts assume you have the path to the downloaded illustris files already saved.
 I have them in the path:

 root = 'PATH/dm2gal/illustris-data/SIM_TYPE/sim_files'

+To see how you obtain these items, check in the corresponding directories listed below and once you download these files, please run the following python commands.

 ## dark_matter